Progressive Frame Patching for FoV-based Point Cloud Video Streaming: Related Work

+PCV coding and streaming is extremely different from traditional 2D video as shown in~\cite{akhshabi2011experimental}.
 Several PCV coding and streaming systems, e.g.~\cite{chen2023patchvvc,wang2023vqba,zhang2023g,wang2023hermes,park2019rate,qian_han2020vivo,groot2020,qian_zhang2022yuzu,qian_liu2022vues,wang2021qoe,wang2022qoe,rossi2023extending,subramanyam2020user,kammerl2012real,shi2023enabling,mekuria2016design,zhang2021efficient,sheng2021deep,wang2021lossy,mao2022learning,liu2020fuzzy,van2019towards,gao2022fras,li2022optimal,li2023towards,rudolph2023rabbit,zhang2023yoga}, have shown promises.
 For example, \cite{chen2023patchvvc} proposes patchVVC, a point cloud patch-based compression framework that is FoV adaptive, and achieves both high compression ratio and real-time decoding.
 The authors of YOGA~\cite{wang2023vqba} propose a frequency-domain-based profiling method to transform point cloud into a vector before estimating the compressed bitrate for geometry data and color information using linear regression.
 Then they perform rate allocation between geometry map and attribute map in the context of V-PCC~\cite{graziosi2020overview}.
 The Hermes system~\cite{wang2023hermes} adopts an implicit correlation encoder to reduce bandwidth consumption and proposes a hybrid streaming method that adapts to dynamic viewports.
 The ViVo system \cite{qian_han2020vivo} adopts frame-wise k-d tree representation using DRACO \cite{Draco}, which is simple but less efficient than the recently established MPEG G-PCC standard \cite{graziosi2020overview}.
 It uses tile-based coding to enable FoV adaptation and employs non-scalable multiple-rate versions of the same tile for rate adaptation.
 Moreover, it only performs prefetching over a short interval ahead, leading to limited robustness to network dynamics.
 Another study \cite{qian_zhang2022yuzu} considered delivering low-resolution PCV and used deep-learning models to enhance the resolution on the receiver, which enhances coding efficiency but does not facilitate FoV adaptation. \cite{hosseini2018dynamic} extends the concept of dynamic adaptive streaming over HTTP (DASH) towards DASH-PC (DASH-Point Cloud) to achieve bandwidth and view adaptation for PCV streaming.
 It proposes a clustering-based sub-sampling approach for adaptive rate allocation, while our work is able to optimize the rate allocation explicitly based on the FoV prediction accuracy and tile utility function. \cite{mekuria2016design} presents a generic and real-time time-varying point cloud encoder, which not only adopts progressive intra-frame encoding, but also encodes inter-frame dependencies based on an inter-prediction algorithm.
 To better match user's FoV, the authors of \cite{li2022optimal} propose a hybrid visual saliency and hierarchical clustering based tiling scheme.
 They also propose a joint computational and communication resource allocation scheme to optimize the QoE.
 Most of the existing studies focused on streaming PCV of a single object without \textit{explicit} rate control.
 In this work, we assume octree-based scalable PCV coding which simultaneously enables spatial scalability and FoV adaptation with fine granularity.
 Our proposed progressive streaming framework takes full advantage of scalable PCV coding to enhance streaming robustness.
+Besides, there are also several study focusing on quality assessment of PCV such as \cite{ak2024basics,ak2024toolkit}.